Gaberston Mill: James Lambert

 In 1859 Lambert was fined £59 when the HM Inspector of Factories had found 59 workers working after 6pm in contravention of the Act.
 Robert Ramage, who worked at Gaberston from 1848 to 1858 was an early foreman and manager, with other foreman including John Forfar, foreman weaver William Thomson, foreman tuner Ebenezer Marshall and foreman powerloom weaver Archibald Robertson.
 Alexander Nicol appears to have been the Manager from 1858 until 1870 when he moved with foreman weaver William Thomson to Devonmills.
 At this point Andrew Robb (1825-1900), a foreman since at least 1859, became Manager.
 Other staff included watchman James Stein.

 When David Bremner collated his survey of the Industries of Scotland in 1869, it had five sets of carding engines and employed around 300 people.

 In late 1873 James Lambert passed the mill business to his mother Mary Ann Lambert, due to poor health.
 Despite a visit to the Levant to recover he died the following year aged only 33.
 He was a good friend of the Mill Manager Andrew Robb, both having served in the Clackmannan Rifle Volunteers.

-Labor strike
+Weavers strike

 The year 1874 saw a destructive dispute between management and workers, leading to a strike, which caused much hardship.
 The Glasgow Herald of May 9, 1874 records the following;